 Purchase of ginseng in China

 We will not ridicule the Chinese to ignore the English language.
 But the vendor should at least be careful to have the goods properly named.
 In the heading stands the "100g, EXTRACT Panax Korean Red Ginseng Root, Chinese Herb", sic.
 Thanks to him, I would never buy a vendor because, due to the word "EXTRACT", I would not know if I get roots or some extract.
 Images with roots could easily be copied from the web, just like the English description of ginseng.
 You probably know that the vendor really sends all the roots of a young Chinese ginseng to meet your expectations.
-A little surprised but probably those customers who would really like to buy the extract by title ...
+A little surprised but probably those customers who would really like to buy the extract according to the title ...

 Korean Ginseng or Korea Insam?